kadras-io/kadras-packages/README.md

   ```

 <details><summary>Installation via CRDs</summary>
-The recommended way of installing the Cert Manager package is via the Kadras <a href="https://github.com/kadras-io/kadras-packages">package repository</a>.
-Instead of installing the , you can add the package definition directly using <a href="https://carvel.dev/kapp/docs/latest/install"><code>kapp</code></a> or <code>kubectl</code>.

 Instead of installing the Kadras package repository with `kctrl`, you can apply the necessary Carvel CRDs directly using [`kapp`](https://carvel.dev/kapp/docs/latest/install), `kubectl` or a GitOps operator.

   ```shell